ten-protocol/ten-whitepaper/appendix.md

 * Tim Brinded
 * Fred Dalibard

+Additional feedback is welcome, and all reviewers will be credited.

 ## Glossary
 **Smart Contract / Contract**
 A user application running on a blockchain network which holds data or state, responds to user commands, and may store and manage assets or money.